Nick Garrie: Life and career

 Garrie started to become better known in the English-speaking world after a track, "Wheel of Fortune", appeared on a psychedelic pop compilation album, Circus Days.
 In 1988, again under the name Nick Hamilton, he recorded another album, The Playing Fields, with producer Peter-John Vettese, previously of Jethro Tull.
 In the 1990s, he toured Japan and Korea, and wrote songs, with Francis Lai.
 He returned to France to work as a teacher, and in 2002 released the album Twelve Old Songs.
 In late 2005 the British reissue label Rev-Ola released The Nightmare of J.B.
 Stanislas to much critical acclaim, adding the "Queen of Spades" single as well as several unreleased Belgian demos.

 Over the next few years, Garrie became more active as a performer, making his first ever U.S. appearance and playing throughout Europe.
 In 2009, Elefant Records put out a collection of Garrie's new songs entitled 49 Arlington Gardens, recorded with Scottish musicians in Glasgow, including Duglas T. Stewart (BMX Bandits), Norman Blake (Teenage Fanclub), Francis Macdonald (Teenage Fanclub) and Ally Kerr (singer-songwriter).
 In June 2012, for the first time in over 40 years, Garrie performed The Nightmare Of J.B.
 Stanislas in its entirety – with a string section and members of Trembling Bells – at the Primavera Sound festival in Barcelona to a rapturous reception and critical acclaim.

 In recent years Garrie has played Shepherd's Bush Empire (with Camera Obscura), Celtic Connections (Glasgow), Tanned Tin (Barcelona), Tonic (New York), L'International (Paris), Lemonpop, Easypop and Felipop (Spain), Jacco Gardner (Netherlands) and Altafidelidad (Madrid and Barcelona).
 In 2017, Tapete Records released Garrie's most recent work, The Moon and the Village.
 It was produced by two members of The Ladybug Transistor.

+In October 2025, Nick Garrie performed at Cinema Maldà, in Barcelona as part of the Mini-Festival of independent music of Barcelona.
+A preview of a documentary film, "Lost & Found" still in production as of October 2025, was also shown.
+The film is directed by Alastair Clark, a comedian and record lover, from Liverpool.
+Updates on the documentary can be found on the film's instagram and facebook accounts.